TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 15/Joshua 15.36.md

 ---

-and Shaaraim, and Adithaim, and Gederah, and Gederothaim; fourteen cities with their villages.
+Shaaraim, Adithaim and Gederah (or Gederothaim); fourteen cities with their villages.